Study a highly topical subject in a truly unique location for marine and environmental biological research

 If you have overseas qualifications you can check their comparability with the UK equivalent through the UK National Recognition Information Centre (NARIC), who provide an advisory service.

-Note: the above fees are for the Academic year 2018/19.
-Fees for Academic year 2019/2020 will shortly be updated.
+Note: the above fees are for the Academic year 2019/20.
 Fees for Part-Time students would be half the respective Full-Time fees per annum.